Bullets, Bastards, and the “Great Pink Donkey”…

-I was conceived in a hail of bullets, July 4, 1967.
+I was conceived the Great American Bastard, July 4, 1967.

 My father tugged me out in an ecstatic rage onto the charred face of a North Viet Cong.

-Throughout this episode of incoherent depravity, he kept using the name “Charlie”, and at that moment I understood the extent of which he had been denied basic parental involvement — all my life I had been called Jim.
+Throughout this episode of incoherent depravity, he kept using the name “Charlie”, and at that moment I understood the lengths of which he had been denied basic parental involvement — all my life I had been called Jim, short for James.

 My coworkers still inquire about the events of that day, but they never ask me about my father — just the cat.

-“Still running over his cat?” they ask.
-To which I hang my head in frustration, “Yep.
+“Still running over his cat?” they ask, to which I hang my head in frustration, “Yep.
 He lied.”